grinnell-cs/csc151-images/_mps/polygons-new.md

 [ ] Passes all of the **E** autograder tests.
 [ ] Avoids repeated work.
 [ ] All helper procedures are documented.
-[ ] Each procedure generates an appropriate description.
+[ ] Each polygon procedure generates an appropriate description.
 [ ] Includes a particularly creative procedure in the freestyle.
+[ ] Freestyle procedure generates an appropriate description.
 [ ] `freestyle-examples` shows off different aspects of the procedure.
 ```

+## Q&A

 ### General

+I'm having some trouble with outlined shapes when some of the coordinates are negative.

+> It appears there's a bug in `outlined-polygon` in such situations.
+A fix probably won't be in place soon.

 How do I add a description to an image?